 The idea of using real-time experiences to transform the personal into the communal sits at the heart of these examples, and represents new creative opportunities to meet audiences where they are and serve their evolving needs.

 Lesson 2: As boundaries between public and private collapse, video viewers seek out relatable content

-Over the past year, as our homes became offices, virtual schools, and day care centres, the once clear line between our public and private lives disappeared.
+Over the past year, as our homes became offices, virtual schools, and day care centers, the once clear line between our public and private lives disappeared.
 In turn, people felt less pressure to project unrealistic images of their lives and grew to expect the same of their favorite creators and the content they produced.

 As late-night talk shows adapted to the pandemic, many of TV’s biggest stars started to seem like YouTubers, with the numbers to show for it.
 The Daily Show, an American news satire program, saw its YouTube viewership grow 45% in 2020 versus the year before.8 These relatable formats also helped rebrand chess.
 In India, comedian Samay Raina began streaming games that helped casual chess content — once the stereotype of elitist intellectualism — dramatically grow in popularity, with over 330 million chess-related views in India in under nine months.9 Globally, we saw views of chess-related content grow by over 100% in the past year.10

 The winners in the world of video are those who manage to break the fourth wall and pull audiences in with their relatability.